-The above graph shows daily confirmed cases since the outbreak of coronavirus through November 21, 2020.
+The above graph shows daily confirmed cases since the outbreak of coronavirus through to January 1, 2021.
 It illustrates that outbreaks in cases occurred directly following the various Phases which relaxed restrictions.

 On May 4, the Governor initiated Phase 1 relaxing restrictions while Florida was still at high infection rates.
 That was followed by Phase 2 on June 6, which further removed restrictions.
 Following those actions, daily new cases were no longer trending downward, as shown in the previous graph.
 Instead, they started to exponentially trend upward, culminating with an all-time peak in July.

-After reaching an all-time record of over 15,000 cases in July, the number of cases trended lower during August.
+After reaching over 15,000 cases in July, the number of cases trended lower during August.
 This decline in cases was not indicative of a real decrease in infection rate.
 During this period, testing was down by 75%.
 Refer to the next graph.

-The above chart shows daily tests to date since the outbreak of coronavirus through November 21, 2020.
+The above chart shows daily tests to date since the outbreak of coronavirus through January 1, 2021.
 As can be seen, despite having made excellent progress in initially ramping up testing through the middle of July, following that there was a significant downward trend in testing.
-Therefore, most of the decline in daily cases shown in earlier graph was caused by a significant reduction in testing and was not due to a substantial drop in infection rates.
+Therefore, most of the decline in daily cases in August shown in earlier graph was caused by a significant reduction in testing and was not due to a substantial drop in infection rates.

 To figure out whether changes in daily confirmed cases are due to changes in infections, or merely due to fluctuations in testing, we measure the daily infection rate.
 (Refer to the graph directly above.)
 The infection rate is also referred to as Positivity Rate.
 The Positivity rate is the percent of tests that come back positive.
 Because the Positivity rate is a percentage of tests, it is an accurate indicator of the level of infection that is independent of the number of tests conducted.

 The graph shows that the infection rate peaked at in mid-August, but then declined during August.
-Following that the rate leveled off and is now trending upward.
+Following that the rate leveled off and is now continuing to trend upward.

 The World Health Organization has an extensive list of public health criteria to consider before reopening a community.
 Among them is a positivity rate of less than 5 percent in the previous two weeks.
 The Florida Chapter of the American Academy of Pediatrics (FCAAP) also recommends following this positivity guideline.

 An all-time record of 277 deaths occurred on August 8, 2020.
 Since then there was a downward trend in deaths during August.
 In September new death leveled off and averaged about 100 daily deaths.
-In November the death rate began trending upward again.
+In November the death rate began trending upward again and continues in December.
 The trend in death rate is an accurate measure to determine whether we are controlling the virus because it is independent from fluctuations in the testing rate.
 However, it is a lagging indicator and generally spikes in deaths follow spikes in cases by a few weeks.

 Institute for Health Metrics and Evaluation (IHME) Model for Florida

-The IHME model makes multiple projections based on three different scenarios.
+The IHME model makes multiple projections based on several different scenarios with varying assumptions.